ahza64/snipits/api_v4/README.md

 $ cd services/api_v4
 $ node fake/create_schema.js create_schema {fake_schema_name} {storage_name} {config_name}
 ```
-* `storage_name` is not a necessary parameter, but it can be used for creating a resource in the selected storage
+* `storage_name` is not a necessary parameter, but it can be used for creating a resource in the selected storage.
+If not specified, the `defaultStorage` option is used.
 * `config_name` is not a necessary parameter, but it can be used for filtering data based on user data.
 For example, if set 'test' the resource data will be filtered by companyId.
-Authontification is not implemented yet, but you can edit `fakeUser` in `resource_router.js` to check how filtering works.
+Authentication is not implemented yet, but you can edit `fakeUser` in `resource_router.js` to check how filtering works.

 ### Create CRUD schema redirect